nhsconnect/Demographic-Event-Messages-CareConnect/pages/explore/explore_pds_birth_notification.md

 ### CareConnect-EMS-PDS-Baby-Patient-1 (Baby)

-The patient resource included in the event message SHALL conform to the [CareConnect-EMS-PDS-Baby-Patient-1](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-EMS-PDS-Baby-Patient-1) constrained FHIR profile and the additional population guidance as per the table below:
+This Patient resource included in the event message SHALL conform to the [CareConnect-EMS-PDS-Baby-Patient-1](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-EMS-PDS-Baby-Patient-1) constrained FHIR profile and the additional population guidance as per the table below:

 | Element | Cardinality | Additional Guidance |
 | --- | --- | --- |